aliesmaeilbeigi/AzadFiller/README.md

 **The initial version of this project was created by Ali Esmaeilbeigi with the help of Grok 3, an AI developed by xAI.
 Even the overall structure of this README file was written by Grok 3!**

-**Version 2 of this extension was developed by dear [Amirreza](https://github.com/amirrrreza1).**
+**Special thanks to dear [Amirreza](https://github.com/amirrrreza1), who stood by me and played a vital role in the development of versions 2 and 3 of this plugin.**

 <br><br>

-## Changes compared to the previous version (V1):
+## Changes compared to the previous version (v2):
+– Visual enhancements

-- Added the ability to fill the form with user-selected option.
+– Added the "Random 🎲" option to the score selection list for randomly selecting options

+– Displaying the instructor's name when choosing a score

+– Improved automatic response submission (if users need to review and edit some of their answers)

+– Added a pre-entry page to the plugin (if the user is not on the valid instructor evaluation pages)

 <br><br>